templeblock/vec_expi/README.md

 These libraries provide a `sincos` function that computes `sin` and `cos` together.
 From the library:

-    Since sin_ps and cos_ps are almost identical, sincos_ps could replace both of them.
-It is almost as fast, and gives you a free cosine with your sine.
+> Since sin_ps and cos_ps are almost identical, sincos_ps could replace
+> both of them.
+It is almost as fast, and gives you a free cosine with
+> your sine.

-`sse_mathfun.h` is included 'as is' from its website, but `avx_mathfun.h` needed some modification to work on AVX2 and on new compilers with AVX.
+`sse_mathfun.h` is included 'as is' from its website.

+`avx_mathfun.h` needed a fair bit of modification to work with both gcc and clang.
+It previously worked by defining AVX2 intrinsics (implemented with SSE2) when AVX2 was not enabled.
+However, clang defines these intrinsics even when AVX2 is not enabled, which caused redefinition errors throughout.

+This modified version uses AVX2 intrinsics prefixed with `impl` to get a different symbol name.
+If AVX2 is defined, then a forwarding function is defined and the AVX2 intrinsic is called directly.
+If AVX2 is not defined, the `impl` functions call SSE2 instructions that implement that AVX2 instruction.